Why Install External Wall Insulation?

 An easy way to compare a property’s heat loss performance is to look at the u-value, which gives a measure of the thermal conductivity / heat loss through a material.
 Without insulation, solid wall properties have a U-Value of around 2.1, compared with around 0.27 of an insulated one – this is a huge improvement.
-Now for those of you who don’t speak in U-values (is maybe just us!), lets consider the financial savings.
+Now for those of you who don’t speak in U-values, lets consider the financial savings.

 An insulated property may save you around £150 per length of heat loss wall per year since the heating can be on less to warm the house.
 Therefore, if you live in a mid terrace house, you may save £300 per year after the installation of external solid wall insulation.
 End terrace house, £450 and a fully detached property may save as much as £600 if solid wall insulation is installed.

 External Wall Insulation and the Environment

-By minimising the use of your gas boiler (having insulated the walls), you produce fewer carbon emissions as a result.
-Burning fossil fuels (including mains gas) is one of the major factors driving global warming.
+By minimising the use of your gas boiler, by having insulated the walls, you produce fewer carbon emissions as a result.
+Burning fossil fuels, including mains gas, is one of the major factors driving global warming.
 So by installing solid wall insulation, you are doing your bit for the environment too!

 By rendering a property, you are protecting what is underneath from the elements thereby reducing the need for up-keep over the coming years.
-In addition, if you have a property that has previously been rendered or pebble-dashed, then giving it a new coat of k render can really improve the look of it!
+In addition, if you have a property that has previously been rendered or pebble-dashed, then giving it a new coat can really improve the look of it!

 Along with its fantastic thermal insulating qualities, external solid wall insulation can also improve acoustic insulation qualities of the property.
 Therefore if you live on a busy road or on a flight path, then external solid wall insulation can help keep those loud noises out helping ensure you have a restful night.